-Formatting is a big component of the Microsoft Word 2010 program, but there are some formatting options that less common than others.
-One of these formatting options that you may not be familiar with are gridlines.
+Formatting is a big component of the Microsoft Word 2010 program, but there are some formatting options that are less common than others.
+One of these formatting options that you may not be familiar with is gridlines.

 If you are seeing gridlines in your Word 2010 document, then someone that was editing the document elected to display them at some point.
 They can be distracting, however, which can lead you to wonder how to take them out of your document.
 Our short guide below will show you the simple adjustment you can make to your document that will remove the gridlines from the page.